TheInspiredConjurer/Online-Questionnaire-System/Project setup.md

 # -> Python 3.*.* (the currently latest is 3.10.7, but any LTS is ok as well)
 ```

 In case this fails, please make sure to install Python first.
-Here are some possibilities for Mac OS, Ubuntu/Windows WSL and Windows
+Here are some possibilities for macOS, Ubuntu/Windows WSL and Windows

 #### macOS
 [Homebrew](https://brew.sh/index_de) is a powerful package manager for macOS.
 Once installed one can install the latest python version by simply executing